Updated December 2014

 100% NUwave Coverage Buildings

 NUwave, the university’s secure wireless network, is available in all administrative and academic buildings.
 NUwave is currently being expanded within the university-owned residence halls (details here).
+All residence halls will have 100% NUwave coverage by August 15, 2015.
 Below is a list of the residence halls that currently offer 100% NUwave wireless access:

 - 144 Hemenway